MicrosoftDocs/xamarin-communitytoolkit/docs/markup.md

 - `RelativeLayout`
 - `DynamicResource`

-## Multi-Binding Helpers
+## Multi-Binding helpers

-New overloads of the `Bind` helper offer support for  [multi-binding](https://docs.microsoft.com/xamarin/xamarin-forms/app-fundamentals/data-binding/multibinding).
+New overloads of the `Bind` helper offer support for [multi-binding](/xamarin/xamarin-forms/app-fundamentals/data-binding/multibinding).

-There are overloads that support 2, 3 or 4 bindings with a type-safe inline convertor.
-E.g:
+There are overloads that support 2, 3 or 4 bindings with a type-safe inline converter:

 ```CSharp
 new Label { }